SonyCSLParis/pesto/README.md

 Note that when passing a list of files to `pesto.predict_from_files(...)` or the CLI directly, the model  is loaded only once so you don't have to bother with that in general.

+#### Batched pitch estimation

+By default, the function `pesto.predict` takes an audio waveform represented as a Tensor object of shape `(num_channels, num_samples)`.
+However, one may want to estimate the pitch of batches of (cropped) waveforms within a training pipeline, e.g. for DDSP-related applications.
+`pesto.predict` therefore accepts Tensor inputs of shape `(batch_size, num_channels, num_samples)` and returns batch-wise pitch predictions accordingly.

+Note that batched predictions are available only from the Python API and not from the CLI because:
+- handling audios of different lengths is annoying, I don't want to bother with that
+- when estimating pitch on

 ## Performances

 On [MIR-1K]() and [MDB-stem-synth](), PESTO outperforms other self-supervised baselines.